 Ashlynn Antoni, Director of Sales and Marketing

-In 2011, I came to Alaska with plans to work a seasonal position, and when the adventure was over I was off to the next new and exciting experience.
-I’m still waiting to get my fill of Juneau.
-Around every corner I am continually in awe of Alaska’s nature, and inspired by the incredibly kind and welcoming people.
-I feel so lucky to be a part of a community that strives to share the beauty of our home with visitors as well as help connect them to the magic which continues to call us back year after year.
+In 2011, I came to Alaska with plans to work a seasonal position, and when the adventure was over head off to the next new and exciting experience.
+Yet, to this day, I’m still waiting to get my fill of Juneau.
+At every turn, I find myself captivated by the breath-taking beauty of Alaska, and inspired by the incredibly kind and welcoming people.
+Being part of such a vibrant, engaged, and compassionate community is truly a privilege.

 Bob Janes, Owner / Operator

 I have lived in Juneau since 1965.
 With my wife Dawn, we founded our little interpretive company in 1994 as a way to keep fit and stay in touch with nature’s lessons.
 In the summer, our guests are likely to find me roaming the trails with my camera, piloting a safari vessel, or sharing stories about Juneau with visitors on the dock.

 Cam Byrnes, Naturalist Photo Guide / Driver Trainer